 If you make a mistake:

-- To clear all digits, press and hold under Delete. - To insert or delete a digit anywhere in the string of digits you have entered, scroll left or right. - To cancel, press ...
+- To clear a digit, press under Delete. - To clear all digits, press and hold under Delete. - To insert or delete a digit anywhere in the string of digits you have entered, scroll left or right.